-Note: The program must comply with Jacob's Law.
-1. The policy must address the following: a.
-The child: staff ratios to be utilized. b.
-Written consent from the parent prior to transportation. c.
-Emergency medical information and contacts for each child. d.
-The vehicle(s) must have a current vehicle registration and insurance, e.
-The driver must have access to a cell phone, f.
-A First Aid Kit must be on the vehicle(s) during transport. g.
-A plan (if applicable) when children are picked up and dropped off from home.
-The plan should include, but is not limited to: 12 The driver/staff responsible for the child will have access to parental consent information with contact numbers 2 The driver/staff will have access to a cell phone

-A designated place at the home where the parent/adult will meet staff to pick-up/drop-off child I The child will not be left at home unless a parent/authorized adult is there to receive the child I If the adult at the home is not familiar to the staff, they should request the adult's identification and verify it against the authorized list provided by the parent to receive the child ?
-Procedure to follow if no one is at the child's home to receive the child, or the adult is not authorized h.
-Tracking procedures to ensure that no child is left in the vehicle at the end of the trip or left unsupervised outside or inside the vehicle during loading and unloading. i.
-Written transportation plans for routine travel must be on file outlining the route to be followed.
+Registered or licensed family child care homes in the ABC Quality program must have policies in place that meet the standard address precautions in transporting children in place if transportation is provided by the program.
+The policy must include a written consent from parent prior to transportation; emergency medical information and contacts for each child; the vehicle must have a current vehicle registration and insurance; the driver must have access to a cell phone; a first aid kit must be on the vehicle(s) during transport; a plan when children are picked up and dropped off from home (to include driver access to parent information with contact numbers, driver access to a cell phone, a designated place at home where parent/adult will meet staff to pick up/drop off child, child will not be left at home unless a parent/authorized adult is there to receive child, if the adult at the home is unfamiliar to staff they will request identification and verify it against authorized list provided by parent to receive the child, procedure to follow if no one is at the child's home to receive the child, or the adult is not authorized); tracking procedures to ensure no child is left in the vehicle at the end of the trip or left unsupervised outside/inside the vehicle during loading or unloading; written transportation plans for routine travel must be on file outlining the route to be followed.
+(ABC Quality Family Group Manual, Chapter 4, Eligibility to Participate, Section 4.2.3.f, Transportation Policy).
+ABC Quality has created a policy template for Transportation Policy to support programs ability to meet this standard.